BookHives/frontend/README.md

 * Users can add books to their personal reading list from any book detail page
 * The favorites system supports multiple reading statuses for organization
 * Status updates are immediately reflected in the user interface
+* Books are added with default status "WANT_TO_READ"

 #### Reading Status Tracking
 * **Want to Read**: Books the user intends to read in the future